Azure/bicep-types-az/generated/maps/microsoft.maps/2021-12-01-preview/types.md

 ### Additional Properties
 * **Additional Properties Type**: string

-## CreatorProperties
-### Properties
-* **provisioningState**: string (ReadOnly): The state of the resource provisioning, terminal states: Succeeded, Failed, Canceled
-* **storageUnits**: int (Required): The storage units to be allocated.
-Integer values from 1 to 100, inclusive.

 ## TrackedResourceTags
 ### Properties
 ### Additional Properties
 * **Additional Properties Type**: string

-## MapsAccountKeys
-### Properties
-* **primaryKey**: string (ReadOnly): The primary key for accessing the Maps REST APIs.
-* **primaryKeyLastUpdated**: string (ReadOnly): The last updated date and time of the primary key.
-* **secondaryKey**: string (ReadOnly): The secondary key for accessing the Maps REST APIs.
-* **secondaryKeyLastUpdated**: string (ReadOnly): The last updated date and time of the secondary key.

-## AccountSasParameters
-### Properties
-* **expiry**: string (Required, WriteOnly): The date time offset of when the token validity expires.
-For example "2017-05-24T10:42:03.1567373Z"
-* **maxRatePerSecond**: int (Required, WriteOnly): Required parameter which represents the desired maximum request per second to allowed for the given SAS token.
-This does not guarantee perfect accuracy in measurements but provides application safe guards of abuse with eventual enforcement.
-* **principalId**: string (Required, WriteOnly): The principal Id also known as the object Id of a User Assigned Managed Identity currently assigned to the Map Account.
-To assign a Managed Identity of the account, use operation Create or Update an assign a User Assigned Identity resource Id.
-* **regions**: string[] (WriteOnly): Optional, allows control of which region locations are permitted access to Azure Maps REST APIs with the SAS token.
-Example: "eastus", "westus2".
-Omitting this parameter will allow all region locations to be accessible.
-* **signingKey**: 'primaryKey' | 'secondaryKey' | string (Required, WriteOnly): The Map account key to use for signing.
-* **start**: string (Required, WriteOnly): The date time offset of when the token validity begins.
-For example "2017-05-24T10:42:03.1567373Z".

-## MapsAccountSasToken
-### Properties
-* **accountSasToken**: string (ReadOnly): The shared access signature access token.